ansys/pyaedt/doc/source/index.rst

     conda install -c conda-forge pyaedt

-PyAEDT remains compatible with IronPython and can be still used in the AEDT Framework.
+PyAEDT remains partially compatible with IronPython.
+User can still use in the AEDT Framework with Ironpython or with CPython.

 PyAnsys